-In order to access your Home Drive, you must map or mount it in your operating system.
+To access your Home Drive, map or mount it in your operating system.
 Please refer to the Setup Documents page to learn how to map your Home Drive.

-This is because your Home Drive has not been mapped yet.
+You probably need to map your Home Drive on your computer.
 Though your EAD account has access to a Home Drive, there is no connection to it yet.
-To map your Home Drive in your operating system, please refer to the Setup Documents page.
+If a reboot of your computer does not automatically mount it, please refer to the Setup Documents page.

 In order to see your Home Drive, you should only need to log out of your VDI session and log back in.

 Yes.
 To recover deleted or older versions of files, please refer to the Setup Documents page.

 Only files deleted or modified within the last 30 days can be recovered.

 UBC Employees are is provided with 20GB in their Home Drive at no cost.
 More space can be requested in 10 GB increments, to a maximum of 100 GB.
 For information on requesting additional storage, please visit our Cost page.

 All files saved within your Home Drive are counted by file size against the your quota.

 Some Operating Systems will report Size and Size on disk or on disk